 ZLAP's Italian Branch, which was established in late 2009, closed to new business in 2019.
-During 2021, ZLAP entered into a Business Sale Agreement with Zurich Investments Life SpA ("ZIL") under which the assets of ZLAP's Italian business are due to be sold to ZIL (the life legal entity of the Zurich Group in Italy) in 2022, subject to final High Court approval.
-The transaction comprises the FOE and FOS portfolios of policies and the assets, liabilities, contracts and employees related to these policies.
-This transaction reflects the Company's strategic plan to exit the Italian market where it has been closed to new business since September 2019, to close the Company's Italian Branch and to enhance the operational efficiency and streamline the overall business.
+The Company entered into a Business Sale Agreement during 2021 to transfer its Italian based policies to Zurich Investments Life S.p.A (ZIL) (the life legal entity of the Zurich Group in Italy).
+During 2022 all policies written into Italy under Freedom of Services and Freedom of Establishment were transferred to Zurich Investments Life S.p.A. under the requirements of Section 36(1) of the Irish Insurance Act 1989 (as amended).
+This transaction reflected the Company's strategic plan to exit the Italian market where it has been closed to new business since September 2019, to close the Company's Italian Branch and to enhance the operational efficiency and streamline the overall business.